- Oops!Something went wrong.Please try again later.

 SHENZHEN, China, Aug.
-28, 2020 (GLOBE NEWSWIRE) -- Meten EdtechX Education Group Ltd. (NASDAQ: METX) (“Meten EdtechX” or the “Company”), a leading English language training (“ELT”) service provider in China, today announces its unaudited financial results for the second quarter and the first half year ended June 30, 2020.
+18, 2021 /PRNewswire/ -- Meten EdtechX Education Group Ltd. (Nasdaq: METX) ("Meten EdtechX" or the "Company"), one of the leading omnichannel English language training ("ELT") service providers in China, today announced its unaudited financial results for the second quarter and the first half year ended June 30, 2021.

 Alan Peng, Chief Executive Officer of Meten EdtechX commented: